sjltaylor/stats-gopher-js/README.md

     pageTitle: "<the textContent of the first h1>",
     windowTitle: "<the document.title>",
     text: "target-text",
+    sectionType: "something",
     href: "<the href value if the el is an anchor>"
   }

 ```

+Note that the data attributes are collected by traversing up the dom, giving
+precedence to deeper nodes.